 13. Unless otherwise agreed in writing, services will not commence until full or partial payment has been made in accordance with the terms below.

 14. Upon notification of acceptance of a formal quotation, workwisewords will generate an invoice*.
 Where the client is paying personally, the invoice will be directed to them unless otherwise requested.
 Where payment is to be met in part or full by a third party the invoice will be directed to that party; the client will be asked to provide a point of contact and contact details for that purpose.

 - for invoices for $500 (exclusive of GST) or less, payment in full is required prior to commencement of services unless otherwise agreed in writing.

-- for invoices for more than $500, the client may (i) as agreed in writing, pay in full prior to commencement of services, or pay 50% prior to commencement of services with the balance payable prior to return of the edited document.
+- for invoices over $1000, the client may (i) as agreed in writing, pay in full prior to commencement of services, or pay 50% prior to commencement of services with the balance payable prior to return of the edited document.

 - A 10% discount may be provided to selected clients for payment in full in advance**.
 Any discount will be reflected in the invoice.
 (Please note that a discount will not apply to accounts where a third party is either paying the invoice directly or reimbursing the client).

 16. Where payment is to be made by a third party the invoice will be directed to the third party and will request payment in full, payable in accordance with the agreed terms.